Depending on the university’s particular demands, the postgraduate and MBA program application process can be intense.

 Who do you know that has an MBA and what advice can they share?
 Is there anybody you know who has an MBA from the university at which you’re applying?

 Can the admissions team help connect you with recent graduates, or current MBA students, who can offer timely advice?
 Are you able to speak with any of the academics, to develop a better idea of how and why you might be a good match for this particular MBA?

-Finally, why not ask if you can sit in on a few classes, face-to-face or online, to check your cultural and/or technological compatibility?
+Finally, why not ask if you can sit in on a few classes, face-to-face or online, to gain more insight about the course.
 Familiarity can be a powerful confirmation of commitment.

 Perhaps the most important message whilst seeking MBA admission is to realise you’re not alone.

 Surround yourself with supporters, seek as much help and advice as you can, and make the application a result of the knowledge and inspiration of many.
 That way, once it’s complete, you’ll already have learnt important business lessons about teamwork, diversity and collaboration.